James Bond 007: Everything or Nothing: Development and release

-Development on Everything or Nothing began in 2001.
+Development of Everything or Nothing began in 2001.
 Early on, writer Bruce Feirstein was brought in to help create the game's storyline.
 Feirstein had previously written several recent Bond films.
 Feirstein wrote the game's screenplay, based on a story by Danny Bilson and Paul De Meo.
 Everything or Nothing was developed and published by Electronic Arts (EA), which announced the game in May 2003.
 EA Redwood Shores handled most of the development, while the driving portions were created by a separate EA team based in Canada.
 The latter team had previously worked on EA's Need for Speed series, and Everything or Nothing uses a modified version of the game engine used for Need for Speed: Porsche Unleashed (2000).
 While previous Bond games included driving levels, Everything or Nothing offers a wider variety of vehicles.

 The game's third-person perspective was a change from the first-person view typically used in earlier Bond games.
 Game producer Scott Bandy said "we figure that to be Bond, you've got to see Bond.
 We felt that the first-person perspective, although exciting, didn't put Bond's full potential in the hands of the player.
 Bond's hand-to-hand fighting style, for example, is almost completely absent in a first-person experience.
 Bond also fights smart, using cover and corners to his advantage, and third-person is a much better place for that kind of gameplay".